-PNC launched its Minority Business Development Group this year in an effort to deliver products, solutions and resources for the fast-growing area of minority-owned small businesses and to promote their effective growth, development and sustainability.
+PNC established the Minority Business Development Group in an effort to deliver products, solutions and resources for the fast-growing area of minority-owned small businesses and to promote their effective growth, development and sustainability.

 Minority businesses account for more than 50% of the 2 million new businesses started in the United States in the past 10 years.
 Despite that growth, minority-business ownership represents only 18 percent of total U.S. businesses, and the businesses face huge disparities when it comes to access to capital, contracting opportunities and other entrepreneurial development.1

 “Small businesses are the fabric of our communities, and it's our privilege to help and support them." says Marshalynn Odneal, PNC's national sales executive for minority business.
 “Through this work, we hope to become a true partner to minority business owners and arm them with the tools and support they need to be successful."

 Led by Odneal, the Minority Business Development Group offers business owners the expertise of dedicated bankers, advocacy partners and technology designed to empower, educate and accelerate entrepreneurial success.
 She and her team of bankers will work in close collaboration with PNC's Community Development Banking team, the Corporate Responsibility Group, as well as the bank's regional presidents across the country.

 “By making this investment, we are further reinforcing our local market commitment to small businesses, and in particular ensuring we are doing all that we can to help minority-owned businesses succeed and grow," says Marc McAndrew, head of Small Business at PNC.
 “Marshalynn has dedicated her career to being an advocate and champion, so I'm excited to see her leadership help the team bring this commitment to life in communities across the country."